Métaprogramme DIGIT-BIO. Crédit photo : @REZOOmarketing

 By: Com

-Predicting plant phenotypes under combined stress
+Predicting plant phenotypes under combined stresses using resource allocation models

 Climate change, the scarcity of certain natural resources and the need to reduce agricultural inputs have increased the number and diversity of situations that agronomists need to understand.
 They need plant models with extensive predictive capability and capable of taking into account complex environmental conditions, where different constraints (stresses) come into play at the same time.